danielsada/100daysofalgorithms/README.md

 - [x] Added a couple of linked-list exercises (reversal, middle) to keep memory fresh, with UTs.

 Day 95:
-= [x] Implemented middle of a stream problem with two heaps, found out that maxheaps in python are just negative minheaps
+- [x] Implemented middle of a stream problem with two heaps, found out that maxheaps in python are just negative minheaps
 - [x] Started subsets exercises.

+Day 96:
+- [x] Implemented subsets, and permutations the "easy" way.
+- [x] Investigated itertools for easy convenience to methods